Glen David Gold: I Will Be Complete

-Gold's first memoir, I Will Be Complete, was published in 2018 by Knopf in the United States, and by Hodder & Stoughton in the United Kingdom.
+Gold's first memoir, I Will Be Complete, was published in 2018 by Knopf in the United States and by Hodder & Stoughton in the United Kingdom.
 Lev Grossman, author of The Magicians, called it "[a]n extraordinary account of an extraordinary life," and Joseph Fink, co-author of Welcome to Night Vale, said Gold "is one of the best storytellers working today.
 He could write about anything and make it gripping."

 Other media

 Gold's essays, journalism and short fiction have appeared in The New York Times Sunday Magazine, Playboy, McSweeney's, and Wired, among other publications.

-His work in television include writing an episode of the Nickelodeon series Hey Arnold!, and an appearance in the documentary Houdini: Unlocking the Mystery.
+His work in television includes writing an episode of the Nickelodeon series Hey Arnold!, and an appearance in the documentary Houdini: Unlocking the Mystery.
 He co-wrote an episode of the popular podcast Welcome to Night Vale in 2013, contributed to another episode in 2014, and wrote the three-episode arc "eGemony" in 2017.

-Gold has also ventured into comic books, writing storylines for Dark Horse Comics' The Escapist, as well as a reprise of Will Eisner's classic creation The Spirit for DC Comics.
+Gold has also ventured into comic books, writing storylines for Dark Horse Comics's Escapist, as well as a reprise of Will Eisner's classic creation The Spirit for DC Comics.
 In 2019, Marvel Comics commissioned him to write a script for Marvel Comics #1000, a special edition anthology of original stories and artwork commemorating Marvel's 80th anniversary.
 Entitled "The Tender, Flaky Taste of Weltschmerz", the story enlists Howard the Duck in an affectionate send-up of advertisements for Hostess Fruit Pies, once ubiquitous in Marvel comics ("a delight in every bite").